 In August 2018, 15 young public library innovators from Cameroon, Egypt, Ghana, Kenya, Namibia, Nigeria, Sierra Leone, South Africa, Tanzania, Uganda, Zambia and Zimbabwe travelled to Southeast Asia (Indonesia and Malaysia).
 In Indonesia, they attended a workshop on public library innovation and visited public and community libraries.
 In Malaysia, they attended the 2018 IFLA World Library and Information Congress in Kuala Lumpur.

-In June 2019, six young public library innovators from Ghana, Kenya, Namibia and Zambia will travel to Denmark to attend the Next Library 2019 conference, and visit public libraries, including Dokk1 library in Aarhus, which is the venue for the Next Library 2019 conference.
+In June 2019, six young public library innovators from Ghana, Kenya, Namibia and Zambia travelled to Denmark to attend the Next Library 2019 conference, and visit public libraries, including Dokk1 library in Aarhus, which is the venue for the Next Library 2019 conference.

 Ideas for innovative library services

 “IYALI 2017 presented to me an opportunity to learn how best I can engage farmers and the local business community to offer services that would benefit them.
 Our surrounding community is made up of farmers who would benefit immensely from such an initiative.
 Pasvalys Public Library (Lithuania) gave us a demonstration on how we can design programmes targeting the farming community.
 The library can be a key partner in providing agricultural information to farmers.” - IYALI 2017 participant Allan Mundeda Hagwelele, Provincial Librarian at the Southern Province Education Office in Zambia.